 Generally speaking, there are some areas that perform better than others.
 Typically the area just prior to the main content and also the left sidebar performs well.

 Your priority for your website should be the visitors’ experience.
 Consider how the visitor will use your website, where their eye may naturally move to and the overall flow of the site.

-Advertisement placement should never impede on the usability of your website.
+Advertisement placement should never impede the usability of your website.
 You do not want to sacrifice a loyal visitor because your advertisements are intrusive and spammy.

 So let’s have look at the most popular locations for advertisements.